plinkysynth/plinky-site/src/routes/docs/posts/bib-manual.md

 ## Color editor

-If you don't like the default colours for the Bib LED knob, and your bib is on firmware 007 or later, you can edit them here!
-Simply connect Bib to your browser via a usb-c cable, and assuming your browser supports WebUSB (you can check [here](https://caniuse.com/?search=webusb)) you can use the UI below to edit the colours live.
+If you don't like the default colours for the Bib LED knob, and your bib is on [firmware 007 or later](#patch-notes-versions), you can edit them here!
+Simply connect Bib to your browser via a usb-C cable, and assuming your browser supports WebUSB (you can check [here](https://caniuse.com/?search=webusb)) you can use the UI below to edit the colours live.
 After you've finished editing, wait at least 5 seconds before powering down your bib (so that it can save your changes to its flash storage).

 <iframe id="embedded-frame" src="/bib_palette.html" style="border: none;" width="100%"></iframe>
 <script>